Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Dexterity of 15 or higher.

-You can swoop down quickly and strike with deadly precision, granting you the following benefits:
+You can swoop down quickly and strike with deadly precision.

 * You don't provoke opportunity attacks when you fly out of an enemy's reach.
 * When you use the Dash action on your turn while flying, you can make a single melee attack against one target, which is in your flying path.